passchwe/passchwe.github.io/about.md

 permalink: /about/
 ---

-Hi, I am Pascal Schweizer.
+Hello, my name is Pascal Schweizer.
-I have studied physics at ETH Zürich
+I studied physics at ETH in Zurich.
-and finished my MSc.
-Now, I am pursuing the teaching diploma.
+Currently, I am pursuing a teaching diploma for high school.